silverbulletmd/silverbullet/libraries/Library/Std/Config.md

     properties = {
       icon = {
         type = "string",
-        description = "Icon for the action button, from https://feathericons.com" },
+        description = "Icon for the action button, from https://feathericons.com.
+The name 'profile' is reserved for the account menu."
+      },
       description = {
         type = "string",